Oracy to Writing

 • Annual Subscription to The Story Emporium website.

-• An additional 140 Oracy to Writing lesson plans to accompany Phil’s stories on the Story Spinner DVD’s.
-Available FREE to all website subscribers.
+• 240 Oracy to Writing lesson plans to accompany our stories available FREE to all website subscribers.